Skip to content

 • Accelerated aging tests

-This versatility explains why this material is present in almost every laboratory.
+This versatility explains why this equipment is present in almost all laboratories.

 Buying a laboratory oven: the available options

-The market offers a wide variety of ovens, both new and refurbished, with considerable price differences.
-Before comparing figures, it is essential to understand the different types:
+The market offers a wide variety of ovens, new or refurbished, with considerable price differences.
+Before comparing the figures, it is essential to understand the different types:

 1. Natural convection ovens

 Ideal for simple applications, they are more affordable.
-The air is distributed without forced ventilation, which makes their temperature rise slower, but also gentler.
+Air diffuses without forced ventilation, resulting in a slower, but also gentler, temperature rise.

 2. Forced convection ovens

-Equipped with fans, they guarantee better thermal uniformity.
+Equipped with fans, they ensure better thermal uniformity.
 These models are recommended when precision and speed are priorities.
 Their price is generally higher than that of natural convection models.

 3. Vacuum drying ovens

-Designed for materials sensitive to oxidation or high temperatures, these ovens are more technical and significantly more expensive.
-They use a partial vacuum to evacuate moisture without excessively raising the temperature.
+Designed for materials sensitive to oxidation or high temperatures, these ovens are more technically advanced and significantly more expensive.
+They use a partial vacuum to remove moisture without excessively raising the temperature.

-Each type corresponds to a specific use, and therefore to a specific laboratory oven price range.
-We detail these ranges in the next section.
+Each type corresponds to a specific use, and therefore to a specific price range for laboratory ovens.
+We will detail these ranges in the next section.

-Laboratory oven prices: what ranges should you expect?
+Laboratory incubator prices: what price ranges should you expect?

-Laboratory oven prices vary greatly depending on technical performance, usable volume, brand, and type of device.
-Here are the ranges you can expect:
+The price of a laboratory oven varies considerably depending on its technical specifications, usable volume, brand, and type.
+Here are the approximate prices you can expect:

 1. Compact models with natural convection